Teach a Toddler to Read

 2. Read a lot.

-Teaching your child to love reading books is far more important than teaching them to read books.
+Teaching your child to love reading is far more important than teaching them to read books.

 Have reading corner, visit the library, read with your child and for your own pleasure.